BB31420/BinarytoPNG/README.md

 Run the Script:

 Open the binary_to_image_converter.py script in VS Code.
-Click the "Run Python File in Terminal" button in the top-right corner of the script editor.
+Click the "Run Python File in Terminal" button in the top-right corner of the script editor or use the menu "Run > Run without Debugging"
-VS Code Run Button

-This will execute the script in the integrated terminal.
+Note: You should have a folder containing the script saved as a .py file and the input file saved as .txt.
+The output images will be saved in this folder.
+After the script is ran, it will detect the available output dimensions, ask for your selection in this format "256x256" or "128x512" for examples.